 As we continue talking about the 5 meetings of Scrum, today is the time to discuss the sprint retrospective meeting held at the very end of the sprint.

 We will look into the meetings’ format, purpose, and its’ part in the Scrum framework in general.
-Last time we covered sprint review, and sprint review vs sprint retrospective, so if you’d like to learn about it too, read our recent blog post.
+Recently we covered sprint review, and sprint review vs sprint retrospective, so if you’d like to learn more, read our recent blog post.